wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 only a disk read.
 Then there are 4 steps in which there is both a disk read and a network send.
 Finally, in the 6th and last step there is only a network send.
-This makes sense since  we must begin a lone disk read to fill the "first" buffer, and finish with a lone network send to send the "last" buffer.
+This makes sense since  we must begin with a lone disk read to fill the "first" buffer, and finish with a lone network send to send the "last" buffer.
 In all other steps, we  overlap disk and network operations.
 We can compute the saving due to pipelining.
 If no pipelining were to be